-Summers in San Diego are meant to be spent enjoying the outdoors with your family and friends, not waiting for your plumber to come clear your drains!!
+Summers in San Diego are meant to be spent enjoying the outdoors with your family and friends, not waiting for your plumber to clear your drains!
 The last thing you want to do is to step into your shower to find the water pooling up around your feet, or as you brush your teeth, you see the water just slowly gurgling down the drain.

 You might be more inclined to ignore it for a bit, but trust us, that is not the route to go.
-To keep your drains in tip-top shape, and to get your summer off to the right start, here is everything you need to know about your drains (inside and out) to keep them clog and problem free:
+To keep your drains in tip-top shape, and to get your summer off to the right start, here is everything you need to know about your drains (inside and out) to keep them clog and problem-free:

 When it comes to your indoor drains, the first thing you need to fully understand is the most common ways your drains are taking a beating.
-Many of your daily activity might seem harmless and routine, but without the right knowledge and care, you could be working your way towards some pesky drain issues.
+Many of your daily activities might seem harmless and routine, but without the right knowledge and care, you could be working your way towards some pesky drain issues.
 So here are the most common indoor clogs, room by room that we experience on a daily basis:

-We know life gets busy, and washing the dishes can often be the one chore you rush through each day, but constant neglect for what goes down your kitchen sink can lead to significant build up, clogs, and burst.
+We know life gets busy, and washing the dishes can often be the one chore you rush through each day, but constant neglect for what goes down your kitchen sink can lead to significant build-up, clogs, and burst.
 When it comes to your garbage disposal, there are several things you’ll just want to save for the trash!
 Grease, fats, oils and fibrous foods should all be thrown in the trash, not down the drain.

 The Bathroom Sink

-Bathroom sink clogs often start around the sink stopper, so your first bet in tackling this clog is to remove and clean the stopper.
+Bathroom plumbing clogs often start around the sink stopper, so your first bet in tackling this clog is to remove and clean the stopper.
 If the clog persists, you can try to remove the clog with a cup plunger.
 If a plunger is still not getting the job done, you might have to remove the P-Trap, and if you are unsure how to do so, the experts at Anderson can help.